yienyoong/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

 Welcome to Vax@NUS!

-Vax@NUS was conceived at the start of Singapore's COVID-19 vaccination campaign.
-Our team sought to develop a solution to keep track and schedule COVID-19 vaccinations for the University Health Centre (UHC), which is responsible for administering vaccines to NUS students.
-Feedback gathered from staff revealed that the existing system was slow and difficult to use, potentially impacting the speed of the vaccination rollout.

-Therefore, Vax@NUS was developed.
-It is a **one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students.**
+Vax@NUS is a **one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students.**
 It allows UHC staff to enter profiles of NUS students into the app, create and schedule vaccination appointments for students, and update their details with just a few simple commands.
 Staff can also use the statistic function to view at a glance, the vaccination rates of students, and the number of appointments booked for the upcoming week.

-Vax@NUS is a desktop app **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+It is a desktop app **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Vax@NUS can get your appointment management tasks done faster than traditional GUI apps.

-This project was done as part of the module CS2103T Software Engineering at the School of Computing of the National University of Singapore.

 Read on to find out how you can use Vax@NUS.